GChernaya/CYTO7/README.md

 ## Background

 Despite the active development of targeted and immunotherapy, allo-HSCT (allogeneic hematopoietic stem cell transplantation) remains one of the important options for patients with hematological malignancies.
-However, this procedure is associated with a multitude of risks, and one of the main life-threatening complications is GVHD.
+However, this procedure is associated with a multitude of risks, and one of the main life-threatening complications is GVHD (graft-versus-host disease).

 Numerous prophylactic regimens for GVHD have been developed, and in recent years, prophylaxis with cyclophosphamide has gained popularity due to its demonstrated high clinical efficacy.
 However, the biological effects of cyclophosphamide and its impact on recipient immune reconstitution remain not fully understood, and this issue is currently actively researched.
 A research team has already conducted a study involving patients receiving Cy, which demonstrated an association between the cellular composition of the transplant on one hand, and immune reconstitution (and consequently, survival) and the likelihood of developing severe GVHD on the other.
 Consequently, the idea of a possible association with the peripheral blood composition of the donor has emerged, which would allow predicting transplantation outcomes based on analysis of the donor's peripheral blood even before the donation procedure.